-In relation to the Group's coal seam gas exploration activities, no indication as to likely results in the future can be given due to the uncertainties usually associated with such activities.
-Further information on likely developments in the operations of the Group and the expected results of operations have not been included in this report because the directors believe it would be likely to result in unreasonable prejudice to the Group.
+In relation to the Group's coal seam gas exploration activities, no indication as to likely results in the future can be given at this stage due to the uncertainties usually associated with such activities.
+Further information on likely developments in the operations of the Group and the expected results of operations have not been included in this report because the directors believe it may result in unreasonable prejudice to the Group.